sergiodxa/remix-auth/docs/create-a-strategy.md

 ## Using on OAuth2

 If you want to work with OAuth2 you can use the `OAuth2Strategy` from this package as your base class.
-This way you wouldn't need to implement the whole OAuth2 flow yourself.
+This way you won't need to implement the whole OAuth2 flow yourself.
 The `OAuth2Strategy` will handle the whole flow for you and let you replace parts of it if you want.

 Let's see how the `Auth0Strategy` is implemented using the `OAuth2Strategy` as a base.